tom-howard/ros2/docs/amr/lab2.md

 ### Aims

 In this lab, we'll build some ROS Nodes (in Python) that incorporate data from some of our robot's sensors.
 This sensor data is published to specific topics on the ROS Network, and we can build ROS Nodes to *subscribe* to these.
-We'll see how the data from these sensors can be used as *feedback* to inform decision-making, thus allowing us to implement some different forms of *closed-loop control*, thus making our robot more autonomous.
+We'll see how the data from these sensors can be used as *feedback* to inform decision-making, thus allowing us to implement some different forms of *closed-loop control*, and make our robot more autonomous.

 ### Intended Learning Outcomes